PavithraDarapaneni/Linux-System-Programming/File Management.md

 }
 ```

-## Write a C program to check if a file named "sample.txt" exists in the current directory?
+## 4.Write a C program to check if a file named "sample.txt" exists in the current directory?
 ```c
 #include <stdio.h>
 int main() {